NCAR/wrfcloud/docs/Users_Guide/installation.rst

 Introduction
 ============

-The WRF Cloud system can be installed using a provided python set up script.
-This script will walk the user through a series of questions to configure the system on the users' AWS account.
-See below for information needed for the setup process to be successful.
+At this time, the WRF Cloud framework can be installed by the developers.
+It is expected that in coming releases there will be a python script that will walk the user through a series of questions to configure the system on their own AWS account.
+Additional information about requirements for successful installation will be added in the sections below once this feature is fully functional and supported.

 Programming Languages
 =====================